 Get a list of goods and services that are VAT exempt.

-VAT registration– Businesses that sell only VAT-exempt goods and services cannot register for VAT.
-If you start selling items that aren’t exempt, you can register for VAT voluntarily.
-You must register if the total value of non-exempt goods and services goes over the VAT taxable turnover threshold.
+VAT registration– Businesses that sell only Value-added taxes -exempt goods and services cannot register for Value-added taxes.
+If you start selling items that aren’t exempt, you can register for Value-added taxes voluntarily.
+You must register if the total value of non-exempt goods and services goes over the Value-added taxes taxable turnover threshold.

 - Out of scope- Some goods and services are outside the VAT tax system so you cannot charge or reclaim the VAT on them.
 For example, out of scope items include: